 2. Choose Your Gear Wisely & Learn How To Use It

 Even if you’ve decided that you want to invest time and money in travel photography, you shouldn’t buy the most expensive gear right from the start.
 That’s because you may eventually realise that travel photography isn’t for you after all.
 Furthermore, it will be easier for you to master the basics of shooting while using entry-level equipment.

 Start with an entry-level DSLR or mirrorless camera and keep practising until you’re confident with using the manual mode.
 Let’s be honest here.
 There’s no reason why you should spend so much money on a camera if you’re planning to use the Auto settings alone.
 You’d be better off with a good smartphone if that’s the case.
 Moreover, always shoot RAW, as it allows you to edit your images afterwards.

 Once you know your camera well, start flirting with the various lenses you can buy to achieve diverse results.
-For instance, with a wide-angle lens, you will be amazed at how an entire village can squeeze in a single frame.
+For instance, with a wide-angle lens, you will be amazed at how an entire village can be squeezed in a single frame.
 Or, perhaps, you’d like to experiment with a telephoto lens, especially if you are into wildlife photography.
 The possibilities are endless.
 It all comes down to your preferences and budget.

 If after a certain time you’re still hooked on travel photography, you can start buying other accessories, too.
 These may include tripods, extra batteries, a flash, or even a drone.
 At some point, you will know that it’s time to upgrade your camera, too.